sociomantic-tsunami/neptune/doc/library-user.rst

 2. If the fixed issue is non-critical, it will be delayed until the next major release (following the normal Neptune guarantees).

+Also note that a breaking patch release will be merged into subsequent patch and minor releases, which *will not* be explicitly marked as containing breaking changes.
+Because of this, it is important to pay special attention to the release notes of `+breaking` releases, so that you understand what problems may be encountered down the line when updating.

 Support Guarantees
 ------------------